Home / Career Guides / Accountant

 Public accountant

 Public accountants offer their skills to individuals, businesses, or non-profit organizations.
-They may cover a broad spectrum of tasks, such as preparing and analyzing financial documents, conducting audits, or assisting in tax preparation.
+They may perform a wide range of tasks, such as preparing and analyzing financial documents, conducting audits, or assisting in tax preparation.

 Tax accountant